Dozzergeeky/Shop-Management/README.md

 # Shop-Management
 Shop Management is a C++ program that demonstrates file handling and class implementation.
-The program allows users to read and write data to a file, and uses a class to encapsulate data and functionality.
+The program allows the user to read and write data to a file, and uses a class to encapsulate data and functionality.

 ## Features